 “Dude, we know the scene.
 Where are you going with this?”

 Yeah, yeah, I should get to the point, right?
-It’s not the interaction between Kimble and Eastman that make me turn up my nose (Eastman confronts a fleeing Kimble when she discovers the patient is not where she assigned him – oh, no, he’s in the operating room, having his failing life saved by a veteran of the medical industry).
+It’s not the interaction between Kimble and Eastman that make me turn up my nose (Eastman confronts a fleeing Kimble when she discovers the patient is not where she assigned him – oh, no, he’s in the operating room, having his failing life saved with thanks to the analytical intervention and interference by a veteran of the medical industry who assigned him there).
 It’s really two lines of dialog between Samuel Gerard and Eastman that make me decry failure:

 Gerard: “How’s the boy doin’?”